 To give you some ideas, you could talk about the social contract.
 Jean-Jacques Rousseau’s The Social Contract in 1762 was a key reference for this assignment.

 Robespierre’s definition of democracy would have made an excellent hook for the assignment: “Democracy is a state in which the sovereign people, guided by laws which are their work, do by themselves all that they can do, and by delegates all that they cannot do themselves” in On the Principles of Political Morality.

 Indeed, this definition speaks at the same time of the sovereign people, but especially of the delegates, who are those who allow “all that it cannot do itself”.
 This definition thus contains in itself the role of the mayors, the importance of the citizens, and the relations which they maintain.

-You could also use the historical debate between the nation/people, nation defended by the abbé Siéyès in Qu’est-ce que le Tiers-Etat? and people by Rousseau.
+You could also use the historical debate between the nation/people, a nation defended by the abbé Siéyès in Qu’est-ce que le Tiers-Etat?
+And people by Jean-Jacques Rousseau.

-The three notions of nation, people, and representatives are present, to define sovereignty.
+The three notions of the nation, people, and representatives are present, to define sovereignty.

 You could also include, in the 3rd part of the Constitution, the integration of European citizens among the recent novelties concerning municipal elections: (article 88-3 of the Constitution) “Subject to reciprocity and according to the modalities provided for by the Treaty on European Union signed on February 7, 1992, the right to vote and to stand as a candidate in municipal elections may be granted only to citizens of the Union resident in France. ”